martinaguero/deep/README.md

 # deep
 **Java Dependencies Analysis**

 This software reads the byte code of a JAR file and calculates a degree of dependency between another JAR.
+It is a measure that can be used as a guide to determine a level level of coupling between two JAR files.

 ### version
 1.01